donut-party/datapotato/README.md

 ## Example

-This example is meant to give you a feel for working with datapotato.
-It shows the pieces you need to set up so that you can start using datapotato to generate and insert fixtures.
-These pieces include:
+This example shows the pieces you need to start using datapotato to generate and insert fixtures:

 * Specs to generate data (malli is used here, but you can also use clojure.spec or plumatic schema or even your own bespoke data generators)